css-materials/course-site/content/homework/_index.md

 **HW04: Tidying data & programming in R.** Practice tidying data and programming techniques in R.

-**HW05: Debugging & working with functions.** Resolve code errors and practice writing functions with social science data.
+**HW05: Debugging & working with functions.** Resolve code errors, practice writing functions, and tidying data with social science data.

-**HW06: Collecting and analyzing data from the web.** Collect data from the web and analyze it.
+**HW06: Collecting and analyzing data from the web.** Collect your own data from the web, clean, and analyze it.

 **HW07 Final Project: Generating reproducible social science research.** Synthesize everything you have learned in the course through your own research project.